Michigan Association of Service Coordinators

 ARTICLE VI – OFFICER DUTIES

 Section 2.
-Vice-President.
-In absence or disability of the President, the VP shall exercise the powers and perform the duties of the President.
+Vice-President – In absence or disability of the President, the VP shall exercise the powers and perform the duties of the President.
 He/she shall assist the President and perform other designated duties.
 The VP shall assume the office of President at the end of his/her term as Vice President.
 However, this can be challenged by a nomination of another member.
-The Vice President will preside over the Education Committee.
+The Vice President will preside over the Education Committee and the scheduling of Educational training for each scheduled meeting.

 Section 3.
-Secretary.
-The Secretary shall keep records of all meetings of the Chapter and of the Chapter Board.
+Secretary – The Secretary shall keep records of all meetings of the Chapter and of the Chapter Board.
 He/she shall oversee sending notices of all meetings and copies of such minutes to the AASC headquarters.
 The Secretary will be responsible to present minutes of the past meeting to the membership at chapter meetings.
 He/she shall maintain the membership list and take attendance at meetings.
-The Secretary shall handle the annual dues invoicing for MASC Chapter members.
-The Secretary shall be responsible for maintaining the MASC Chapter website.

 Section 5.
 Member at Large: Shall be the immediate Past President-who will serve on the Chapter Board in an advisory capacity.
 He/she will have voting privileges in the event of a tie.